 Most new flagship phones arriving throughout 2020 supported AT&T’s 5G network, though the type of 5G they work with differed on a case-by-case basis.
 Some handsets, like last year's Samsung Galaxy S20, only offer sub-6GHz connectivity and skip out on millimeter-wave signals.
 Other phones, like the Galaxy S20 Plus and Galaxy Note 20 Ultra, support both 5G configurations, for the fastest possible speeds in any condition.

 You may have noticed a theme there.
 Indeed, the vast majority of 5G handsets available last year and through AT&T featured Samsung devices.
 But that finally changed with October's iPhone 12 launch.

-All four iPhone 12 models are made to work on the full range of AT&T's 5G deployment, across sub-6GHz and mmWave.
+All four iPhone 12 models work on the full range of AT&T's 5G deployment, across sub-6GHz and mmWave.
 They are even said to support a new type of 5G infrastructure called C-band, which will provide AT&T users with the sort of mid-band service that offers higher speeds than LTE with a slight hit to coverage, like T-Mobile currently has.

 Currently, AT&T offers a pretty compelling range of 5G phones at various price points.
 Here's an updated list of what's available through AT&T: